 - High Hold – A slightly pejorative term for Great Hold.

 - Hold – The place where all the dragonless folk of Pern live.
 Originally carved out of Thread-defensive rocky cliffs, they have grown to include seats of government, commerce, and agriculture.

-- Inner Hold – The portion of a Hold built inside stone.
+- Inner Hold – The portion of a Hold built deep inside stone, without windows.

 - Interval – A 200-year stretch in which the Red Star shines dull and no threadfall occurs.

 - Journeyman/Journeywoman – A craft rank between Apprentice and Master.
 They are split into Junior and Senior ranks.
 Apprentices typically reach Journeyman rank between the ages of 15 and 16.

 - Klah – A beverage similar to coffee, brewed from the bark of the Klah tree.
 Its taste has hints of chocolate and cinnamon.

 - Lady Holder – Title for wife of Lord Holder or a woman who rules a Hold in her own right.

 - Lord Holder – The governmental head of a major Hold.

 - Lord Holder’s Conclave – A meeting of the majority of Lord Holders to decide important matters, called when need arises, such as when a new Lord Holder must be confirmed in his honors.